 DTE strongly distances itself from and rejects corruption in all its forms.

 In business relationships with both suppliers and customers, it is not uncommon for DTE to offer and DTE’s employees to be offered participation in dining and events of a social nature.
 We do not find that organising and participating in such events is contrary to our general policy, but we and our employees must always be aware that the scope of such events must have no particular financial value or confer any special benefit on those who participate or those invited by DTE.
 It is important to emphasise that an invitation from DTE or the participation of DTE employees in such events must never be interpreted as an attempt to influence business decisions or be influenced by them.

-We likewise accept that on special occasions, such as anniversaries, birthdays and holidays, such as Christmas, gifts are given and received as long as these gifts are of insignificant financial value to the recipient and are not given with the intent of influencing the recipient’s decision-making.
+Likewise, on special occasions, such as anniversaries, birthdays holidays and Christmas, we accept that gifts are given and received as long as these gifts are of insignificant financial value to the recipient and are not given with the intent of influencing the recipient’s decision-making.

 4. Working environment

-In addition to ensuring basic rights as set out in Section 2 above, and applicable legislation in Scandinavia, DTE works actively and systematically to improve its working environment according to OHSAS 18001/ISO 45001.
-More than 80% of our employees in Denmark are covered by certification.
+In addition to ensuring basic rights as set out in Section 2 above, and applicable legislation in Scandinavia, DTE works actively and systematically to improve its working environment according to ISO 45001.
+More than 95% of our employees in Denmark are covered by certification.